Guides

 On mainnet today

-MaturityRateis 311,622 blocks (~43 days) andUnlockRateis 934,866 blocks (~130 days) — read them live before planning around either. - Aggregate conviction can trigger subnet ownership after one year when
+MaturityRateis 311,622 blocks (~43 days) andUnlockRateis 934,866 blocks (~130 days) — read them live before planning around either. - Conviction can trigger subnet ownership after one year when the

 subnet-convictions,hotkey-conviction,coldkey-lock.